leonvanbokhorst/friction-reasoning/docs/pushback_ai/04_hf_delivery.md

 ## Next Phase Preview

 Phase 05 dives into training: how we mix these datasets, stack examples into longer conversations, and fine-tune DeepSeek-R1 with LoRA while keeping the pushback spirit alive.
+Continue with `05_finetuning.md` for the training deep dive.